 What Causes GERD?

 As explained above, GERD develops when you experience frequent acid reflux.
-A healthy esophagus and digestive tract also has a healthy lower esophageal sphincter, which is a muscle at the bottom of the esophageal tract.
+A healthy esophagus and digestive tract also have a healthy lower esophageal sphincter, which is a muscle at the bottom of the esophageal tract.
 Under normal circumstances, this sphincter relaxes to allow food and liquid into the stomach and closes again once the swallowing reflex completes.

 Sometimes, however, the esophageal sphincter can become weakened or can be shaped abnormally.
 This occasionally allows stomach acid to flow into the esophagus.
 Since the esophagus isn’t designed to withstand that kind of acid exposure, it can become inflamed or damaged.